unistbig/netGO/README.md

 * R (optional): gene-set rank threshold, The default is 50 (Top 50 gene-sets in either method will be shown).<br>
 * Q (optional): Gene-set Q-value threshold, The default is 0.25. (gene-sets with Q-value ≤ 0.25 will be used)<br>

-Afte running the netGO function, the user may see the following logs in the R console.
+After running the netGO function, the user may see the following logs in the R console.

 <img src = 'https://user-images.githubusercontent.com/6457691/71439835-6a1d9280-273e-11ea-922a-06bf35c45658.png'></img>